UMMS-Biocore/bootcamp/session1/session1.md

 	$ ls
 	dir3

-I will move to two directory above
+I will move dir3 to two directory above

 	$ mv dir3 ../../
 	$ tree ~/bootcamp
-	/home/ak97w/bootcamp
+	/home/your_user/bootcamp
 	└── second
 	    ├── dir1
 	    │   └── dir2
 	    └── dir3

-If it was one level I would just use "../".
+If it was one level above, I would just use "../"

-You can use these commands with ls, cp or other commands too.
+You can use these relative paths with ls, cp or other commands too.

 ### Rename a directory or a file

-If change your working directory to ~/bootcamp
+First, please change your working directory to ~/bootcamp

 	$ cd ~/bootcamp
 	$ ls -l

-You will have only the "second" directory.
-Let's change the name to "first" using "mv source destination_path".
+You will see only "second" directory.
+Let's change its name to "first" using "mv source destination_path".

-Using relativer paths;
+Using relative paths;

 	$ mv second first
 	$ tree